-Brown Rice Cheddar Kale Casserole is perfect meatless comfort food that's also super versatile!
+Cheesy Brown Rice Casserole with Kale is the perfect meatless comfort food that's also super versatile!
 Vary the grains and vary the greens!

-Here’s something that feels good anytime: Brown Rice Cheddar Kale Casserole.
+If you're getting back in the swing of things after the holiday season, here's something that tastes good anytime: Cheesy Brown Rice Cheddar Kale Casserole.

-We generally only buy grape or cherry tomatoes this time of year, however these weren't bad and they made a great topping for this casserole.
+We generally only buy grape or cherry tomatoes this time of year.
+However, the tomatoes I found weren't bad and they made a great topping for this casserole.
 Other tomatoes that are okay in the off-season are Campari or Roma (plum) tomatoes.

 That's it!
 Easy, cheesy, pleasey hearty vegetarian comfort food that you can also make ahead of time and bake at a later time.